 Want to connect better with the people in your life?
 Listen up!

-Listening is a skill, and reflecting is a technique almost all mental health professionals and business coaches use when teaching the skill to their clients.
-What it is: You reflect back what the other person has said, but in a different way.
+Listening is a skill, and reflecting is a technique almost all mental health professionals and business coaches use when teaching listening to their clients.
+When practicing reflecting, you reflect back what the other person has said, but in a different way.
 If someone says, “I am so nervous about this pitch and presentation,” for example, you might reflect back, “You’re stressed about all of the work you have going on right now.”
 Yes, this will feel forced and awkward at first, but once you get used to it, the tactic will show you’re listening and have absorbed the message.
-It also allows the speaker to see how you have interpreted his or her words and can let you offer details to further explain (“Well, it’s not the work I’m nervous about.
+It also allows the speaker to see how you have interpreted their words and can prompt them to offer details to further explain (“Well, it’s not the work I’m nervous about.
 I’m scared to get up in front of the crowd.”).

 Save your own response.

 When your spouse tells you they can’t leave work to pick up the kids, you probably want to respond, “I can’t either!”
 Good listeners are aware of their own responses and take note of them, “but put them aside to be dealt with later,” says Julienne Derichs, a couple’s counselor in the Chicago area.
 Think of it as similar to mindfulness meditation, where you acknowledge your thoughts but let them pass.
 Instead of bringing up your own feelings right away, hear your partner out.
 “Consciously let down your defensiveness,” she says.
 “Focus on what is being said, both verbally and through body language and tone of voice.
 Try to understand things from their point of view.”